Muees99/Image-Gallery-HNGx/README.md

 ## Authentication
-Simple authentication system with Auth0 where a user can log in with the following details;
+Simple authentication system with "Firebase Auth" where a user can log in with the following details;
-email: user@example.com
+# Email: user@example.com
-password: 1Password
+# password: 1Password

+# Never User can SignUp as well if you really don't want to use the default login Info

 # To Start App

 npm run dev

 ## Demo

 Live Link: